 All our Christmas cards support various charities via the Phoenix International Charity.
 Our cards support three main charities; Macmillan Cancer Support, Cancer Research and Together for Short Lives.
 Flamingo Paperie Partners nominate all the other charities.
 If you’d like to see your charity nominated then all you need to do is a fundraising event with me.

-Our luxury, exclusive bestselling Christmas cards are for sale via my online shop.
+Our luxury, exclusive bestselling Christmas cards are for sale here and in my Flamingo Paperie shop.

 Have you seen our traditional advent calendars?
 Our advent calendar cards are also charity cards!

 This year I am excited to announce that Phoenix are providing special packs of 7 cards for you to send during Thinking of You week (26th Sept to 2nd Oct).

 Normally a pack of 7 cards would cost you £12.25 but these are being made available at a special price of £8.40.

 Last year I made my own packs and donated £2 from each pack to my local charity Hebrides Alpha Project.
 It was obviously such a good idea that Phoenix have decided to roll this out nationally!

 Personalised greeting cards might save you time but there’s nothing quite like a handwritten card.